Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 \textit{Simulation Example:} The simulation setup is the same as the case study in Section~\ref{sec_resource_allocation}.
 Moreover, the maximum allowable leakage SE at all targets/eavesdroppers, $\delta_{\rm{max}}$, is set to \qty{0.5}{bps/\Hz}.

-Fig.~\ref{fig_ComRate_LeakRate_M_security} shows the impact of the number of APs ($M$) on both the communication SE (i.e., left $y$-axis) and the maximum leakage SE at the targets or eavesdroppers (i.e., right $y$-axis) for different numbers of users, $K=\{2, 4, 6\}$.
-As the number of APs increases, the communication SE improves significantly due to enhanced spatial diversity, beamforming gains, reduced path loss and shadowing effects, and efficient interference management.
-The system effectively scales with additional users, utilizing spatial multiplexing and distributed resources to boost spectral efficiency.
-For instance, at $M=\num{16}$, the system setup with $K=\num{6}$ delivers communication SE gains of \qty{112.8}{\percent} and \qty{34.2}{\percent}, over $K=\num{2}$ and $K=\num{4}$, respectively.
-This demonstrates the CF-ISAC system's capability to accommodate more users while maintaining strong performance.
+{Fig.~{\ref{fig_ComRate_LeakRate_M_security}} illustrates the impact of the number of APs ($M$) on both communication SE (left $y$-axis) and maximum leakage SE at potential eavesdroppers or sensing targets (right $y$-axis) for various user counts $K=\{2, 4, 6\}$.
+As $M$ increases, the communication SE improves markedly due to enhanced spatial diversity, stronger beamforming gains, and lower path-loss and shadowing effects.
+The CF-ISAC system also scales effectively with user density by exploiting distributed resources and spatial multiplexing.
+For instance, at $M={\num{16}}$, the configuration with $K={\num{6}}$ achieves communication SE gains of {\qty{112.8}{\percent}} and {\qty{34.2}{\percent}} over the $K={\num{2}}$ and $K={\num{4}}$ cases, respectively, demonstrating the system's ability to accommodate multiple users while sustaining high throughput.}